yasserhessein/emotion-recognition-with-vgg16/README.md

 emotion-recognition-with-vgg16

+VGG-16 is a convolutional neural network that is 16 layers deep.
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database.

 Description

 The data consists of 48x48 pixel grayscale images of faces.
 The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.